4GeeksAcademy/machine-learning-content/export/feature-encoding-for-categorical-variables.md

 -OneHotEncoder can be incorporated as part of a machine learning pipeline.

--Under OneHotEncoder we can use the GridSearch function in Scikit-learn to choose the best preprecessing parameters.
+-Under OneHotEncoder we can use the GridSearch function in Scikit-learn to choose the best preprocessing parameters.

 #### 2. Ordinal Encoding